pualien/py-gcloud-connectors/docs/docs/index.md

 `gcloud-connectors` is a simple and efficient api wrapper to interact with Google APIs and Pandas

 With a couple of code lines, it allows any Pandas user to take advantage of Google APIs.

-`gcloud-connectors` also offers nice progress bars (available on Notebook and terminal) to get a rough idea of the remaining amount of computation to be done.

 | Without gcloud-connectors  | ![Without gcloud-connectors](https://github.com/pualien/py-gcloud-connectors/blob/master/images/df-from-bigquery.gif?raw=true) |
 |:--------------------------:|--------------------------------------------------------------------------------------------------------------------------------|